 Robert Quinn MD is currently Professor and Chair, Department of Orthopaedic Surgery at the University of Texas Health Science Center San Antonio.
 He is Director of the Orthopaedic Residency Program.
 His area of orthopaedic specialization is musculoskeletal oncology.

 Dr. Quinn received his MD degree from Hahnemann University School of Medicine.
 He completed an Orthopaedic Residency at the University of Connecticut School of Medicine followed by a fellowship in Orthopaedic Oncology at Massachusetts General Hospital/Harvard Medical School.
 He is a current fellow of the American Academy of Orthopaedic Surgeons and certified by the American Board of Orthopaedic Surgeons.

-Dr. Quinn is a member of several professional Societies including the Musculoskeletal Tumor Society, American Orthopaedic Association, Association of Bone and Joint Surgeons, Connective Tissue Oncology Society, International Society of Limb Salvage.
+Dr. Quinn is a member of several professional Societies including being elected President of the Musculoskeletal Tumor Society in October of 2016, American Orthopaedic Association, Association of Bone and Joint Surgeons, Connective Tissue Oncology Society, International Society of Limb Salvage.

 He is a member of several multidisciplinary research groups including Children’s Oncology Group, Southwestern Oncology Group, Radiation Oncology Group, American College of Surgeon’s Oncology Group, and International Ewing’s Sarcoma Research Forum.